 To illustrate, say a borrower has a home worth $250,000, a mortgage of $100,000 and student loans totaling $20,000.
 Before the TCJA, the borrower might have been able to refinance into a new $120,000 mortgage and claim an itemized deduction for interest paid on the full $120,000 mortgage.

 Under the new law, if the $20,000 was used to pay off student loans, only interest on the first $100,000 of mortgage debt is deductible.
 Complicating matters further, Form 1098 — the form mortgage lenders use to report the amount of mortgage interest paid during the year — doesn't track deductible mortgage interest versus non-deductible mortgage interest.
 It's up to taxpayers to keep records for how loan proceeds were used and calculate the deductible portion.

-Keep in mind that student loan interest is still deductible for qualified education loans as long as your income is below the phase-out limit ($80,000 for a single filer or $165,000 for a married couple filing jointly).
+Keep in mind that student loan interest is still deductible for qualified education loans as long as your income is below the phase-out limit ($85,000 for a single filer or $170,000 for a married couple filing jointly, as of the 2019 tax year).
 The student loan interest deduction is an "above-the-line" deduction, which reduces your Adjusted Gross Income (AGI).

 Paying off or refinancing student loans with a mortgage may help you reduce your monthly payments and/or get a lower interest rate.
 Carefully compare your options to make the best decision for your situation.